Netcracker/DRNavigator/documentation/internal/HowToDevelopSiteManager.md

 Additionally, you should install following tools that are required for code-generation:
 1. `swagg` is used for swagger API generation;
-2. `controller-gen` is used for DeepCopy methods generation, that are required in CRs structures to make it matche the kubernetes
+2. `controller-gen` is used for DeepCopy methods generation, that are required in CRs structures to make it matched the kubernetes
 `runtime.Object` interface;
 They can be installed with `go install` command, e.g.:
 ```bash